 In-Country Director of the Botswana Global Health Program Instructor, Harvard Medical School

-Dr. Tomer Barak is an instructor in medicine at Harvard Medical School and a hospitalist at BIDMC and at the Scottish Livingstone Hospital (SLH) in Botswana.
+Dr. Tomer Barak is a hospitalist at BIDMC and at the Scottish Livingstone Hospital (SLH) in Botswana.
 After graduating from medical school and completing his medical internship in Tel- Aviv, Israel he held various positions as a military doctor, expedition physician and generalist in Israel, Argentina, Chile, Honduras and Nigeria.
 As a member of Physicians for Human Rights, Israel he assisted in clinical care of undocumented work immigrants and refugees as well as residents of the Palestinian territories who have limited access to healthcare as a consequence of Israeli occupation.
 His global health experience additionally includes research in rural Ecuador and further clinical work in Gabon and Botswana.
 He also completed a Masters in Tropical Medicine and International Health as well as a Diploma in Tropical Medicine & Hygiene at the London School of Hygiene and Tropical Medicine.
-He trained in internal medicine at BIDMC and now directs the BIDMC-SLH program in Botswana where he supervises residents on international health rotations and leads quality improvement and educational projects in a rural hospital setting.
+He trained in internal medicine at BIDMC and is now in-country director of the Botswana Global Health Program through BIDMC.
+In this role, he supervises residents on international health rotations, oversees global health fellows, and leads quality improvement and educational projects at Scottish Livingstone Hospital, Molepolole, Botswana.

 Director of Ethics and Palliative Care Programs

 Dr. Lachlan Forrow earned his M.D. from Harvard Medical School (HMS) and was an Albert Schweitzer Fellow at the Schweitzer Hospital in Lambaréné, Gabon.
 He completed residency at Rhode Island Hospital/Brown University, and General Internal Medicine and Ethics fellowships at Harvard.